Where you attended university might not be all that important

-Considering there are thousands of universities worldwide, that’s a pretty good score, although it isn’t exactly on the level of Oxford, Cambridge or Harvard.
+According to the Times Higher Education World University Rankings, the university where I completed my initial undergraduate education, the University of Aberdeen, ranked 158th in the world this year.
+Considering the number of universities in the world, that’s a pretty good score, although it isn’t exactly on the level of Oxford, Cambridge or Harvard.

-The highest-ranked Canadian institution, the University of Toronto, came in at number 21, according to the rankings, which is fantastic.
-But how much does your alma mater actually matter?
+According to the same table, the highest ranked Canadian institution, the University of Toronto, came in at number 21, which is fantastic.
+Obviously, U of T graduates have a lot to be proud of, and that is a pretty impressive accolade for the institution, but how much does your alma mater actually matter?

 Only one piece of the puzzle

 All else being equal, the university or college you graduated from can make a difference, but that’s only one piece of the puzzle along with many other factors taken into consideration by a prospective or current employer with regard to decisions relating to selection or promotion.

 Factors like choice of major, concentration or minor, grades, program of study, work experience, specific skills, competencies, professional qualifications, job title, industry background, specific accomplishments, work projects, additional education, performance, potential, technical, communication and interpersonal skills and attitude often count for more than which university you graduated from (if any).